HewlettPackard/cmf/cmf_client.md

 <font size=5> Required Arguments</font>

 <pre>
-  --path [path]                           Specify url to bucket --user [user]                           Specify user --port [port]                           Specify Port --password [password]                   Specify password.
+  --path [path]                           Specify to url to the bucket --user [user]                           Specify user --port [port]                           Specify Port --password [password]                   Specify a password.
 This will be saved only on local --git-remote-url [git_remote_url]       Url to git repo
 </pre>